Redefining "Comfort" Food

 If you struggle with moderation, considering how a food makes you feel beyond the first bite can help you navigate any dinner (or dessert spread).

-For many of us, the food on the family dinner table gets us more excited for the holidays than the gifts under the tree do.
-Grandma’s empanadas; a table full of cookies, puddings and pies from every aunt and cousin.
+For many of us, the food on the family dinner table gets us more excited for the festive season than the gifts under the tree, whether it's Grandma's Yorkshire puds or a table full of chocolates, cakes and puddings.
 And while the memory of eating any one of those delights probably fills your mind with pleasure, your body might remember it differently.

 That's the thing about comfort food: It's supposed to make you feel good.
 But often it leaves you feeling bloated, blah and, sometimes, bad about yourself.

 According to Kristin Olenik, a certified health coach and the founder of Kristin Olenik Wellness in Los Angeles, comfort foods are the sweet, salty and fatty foods we associate with positive feelings and experiences, like celebrating with friends or family.
 Kebabs could count because you used to enjoy them with your mates while watching the game, or pizza because you loved it as a kid, or cake because, you know, birthdays.

 "Eating comfort foods can make us feel a little better when we're stressed, help us feel secure when we're lonely, and rouse specific memories when we're feeling nostalgic", says Shahram Heshmat, PhD, the author of "Eating Behavior and Obesity".
 This is emotional eating, and while fairly common, when it happens excessively, it can lead to negative mental and physical consequences, says Dana Gruber, PhD, a clinical psychologist at Ochsner Medical Center in New Orleans.